 Our independent non-employee directors are not compensated in cash.
-The only compensation has been in the form of stock awards (see Director Compensation Table).
+The only compensation has been in the form of stock awards (see Director Compensation Table) and during the fiscal year ended September 30, 2014, we did not make any grants of stock options to our independent non-employee directors.
 There is no formal stock compensation plan for independent non-employee directors.